Wolven531/summ_auto_py/README.md

 ### When updating the Django models

 1. Update python file (the model)
-1. Run `python3 manage.py makemigrations`
+1. Run `python manage.py makemigrations`
-1. Run `python3 manage.py migrate`
+1. Run `python manage.py migrate`

 ### The CLI API

 From the root directory:

 1. `cd website`
-1. Run `python3 manage.py shell`
+1. Run `python manage.py shell`

-#### NOTE: To view what SQL statements a migration will generate and run: `python3 manage.py sqlmigrate mons 0001`
+#### NOTE: To view what SQL statements a migration will generate and run: `python manage.py sqlmigrate mons 0001`

-#### NOTE: To check for any issues in the project: `python3 manage.py check`
+#### NOTE: To check for any issues in the project: `python manage.py check`

 ## Running tests

-From the root directory, run `python3 -m unittest discover -s test/ -p '*Tests.py'`
+From the root directory, run `python -m unittest discover -s test/ -p '*Tests.py'`

 ## Running the downloader

-From the root directory, run `python3 MonsterDownloader.py`
+From the root directory, run `python MonsterDownloader.py`

+On Windows, this can be parallelized with the batch script executed from the root directory: `.\UpdateAllMons.bat`

 This will load the `data/searched_links.json` and iterate through the `searched_links` property (an array of URLs, each of which belongs to a single monster page).
 For each URL, the downloader will attempt to parse a monster JSON file and serialize it to disk.